abklabs/pulumi-svmkit/sdk/dotnet/Genesis/README.md

-The Pulumi Command Provider enables you to execute commands and scripts either locally or remotely as part of the Pulumi resource model.
+SVMKit allows you to manage Solana SVM software components using infrastructure as code.